parinthorn/JGranger_ncvx/README.md

 # JGranger_ncvx
-This repository contains code for joint estimation of multiple Granger graphical models using non-convex penalty functions
+This repository contains code for joint estimation of multiple Granger graphical models using non-convex penalty functions.